djboni/librertos/doc/Using_Timers.md

 Auto-reset timers are used for periodic tasks, such as blinking a LED, read push-buttons, watchdog reset/feed.

 No-period timers offer an alternative for processing in interrupt context.
-Instead, the interrupt starts a no-period timer, which will process the data in task context.
+Instead, the interrupt starts a no-period timer, which will process the data in task context instead of interrupt context.

 ## Initializing timer